OxideOrg/.github/profile/README.md

   </a>
 </p>

-**Oxide** is an open-source organization dedicated to building powerful, easy-to-use tools that help developers work smarter, faster, and with less effort.
-We focus on creating tools that enhance your coding experience, all made with Rust to ensure efficiency and performance.
+**Oxide** is a community-driven open-source organization dedicated to building developer tools that help you work smarter, faster, and more effectively.
+From simple plugins and CLI tools to more advanced libraries and frameworks, everything we create is free and open-source - built by developers, for developers. 🚀

 ## **Roadmap** 🗺️
 |**No.**| **Projects**      | **Type** | **Description**                                        | **Stage**  |